 Abandoning the gold standard helped the economy grow

-This exchange of gold for paper money allowed the United States to increase the amount of gold reserves at the United States Bullion Depository at Fort Knox.
+This exchange of gold for paper money allowed the United States to increase the number of gold reserves at the United States Bullion Depository at Fort Knox.
 The government raised the price of gold to $35 per ounce, which allowed the Federal Reserve to increase the money supply.

 The economy slowly began to grow again, but it would take the United States most of the 1930s to fully recover from the depths of the Great Depression.